bkamenov/cordova-plugin-nfc-ios/README.md

 const text = "Hello world";
 const encoder = new TextEncoder();

-// The call to write will use the existing read session to write the data
+// The call to write will create own session and when tag
-// and then close the session
-cordova.plugins.NFC.write(
+// is detected will overwrite it. cordova.plugins.NFC.write(
   [
     {